 Very little is known about the origins of the written Chinese language.
-However, one of the most common stories is about the minister of mythical Emperor Huang Di, 仓颉 (cāng jié) Cang Jie, who allegedly saw the prints of birds’ and animals feet as being distinct and individual.
-He then draw his own pictures of objects relating to their shape.
+However, one of the most common stories is about the minister of mythical Emperor Huang Di, 仓颉 (cāng jié) Cang Jie, who allegedly saw the prints of birds and animal’s feet as being distinct and individual.
+He then drew his own pictures of objects relating to their shape.

-There are six different kinds of Chinese characters, known as 六书t (liù shū).
-However, there are three main categories: pictographs, ideographs and determinative-phonetics.
-The additional three methods are known as combined ideograms, transfer characters and loan characters, which are less related to the structure of a character and more with usage.
+There are six different kinds of Chinese characters, known as 六书 (liù shū).
+However, there are three main categories: pictographs, ideographs, and determinative phonetics.
+The additional three methods are known as combined ideograms, transfer characters, and loan characters, which are less related to the structure of a character and more to usage.

 Below is an explanation of the six different character types, when they were introduced into the written Chinese language, as well as examples of these characters.

 1. 象形 (xiàng xíng) Pictographs

 The oldest character form is known as 象形 (xiàng xíng) ‘image shapes’ by the lexicographer, Xu Shen 许慎 (xǔ shèn).
 Some of the simplest objects to draw, were animals, tools, and other natural phenomena, that we now call ‘pictograph’ characters.

 Some examples are:

 火 (huǒ) fire